MatanAshuach/CardioSense/README.md

 We designed three complementary branches: a Transformer branch for global context modeling across heartbeat sequences, a TCN branch with dilated convolutions for local morphological feature extraction and a BiLSTM branch for sequential pattern recognition between consecutive heartbeats (motivated by recent CNN-BiLSTM hybrid models).
 Our key innovation lies in the learnable softmax-gated fusion mechanism that dynamically weights each branch's contribution, combined with WeightedRandomSampler to address clinical class imbalance, creating a biologically-informed architecture that tailors transformer capabilities to cardiac signal analysis.

 ---
-Repository Structure
+## Repository Structure
-CardioSense
+CardioSense/

-├── CardioSense.ipynb       # Main Jupyter notebook with the full pipeline ├── README.md               # Documentation (this file)
+#├── CardioSense.ipynb # Main Jupyter notebook with the full pipeline
+#├── README.md # Documentation (this file)
-└── data/                   # (User-provided) folder for ECG5000 dataset
+#└── data/ # (User-provided) folder for ECG5000 dataset

 ### Dataset Setup